A Python-Based Peeling Framework for Radio Interferometry: Application to uGMRT 650MHz Imaging: Conclusions

 Based on our results and analyses presented in $\S$~\ref{sect:peeling}, we draw the following conclusions:

 \begin{enumerate} \item The \texttt{peeling} framework developed in this work effectively subtracts the bright-source models and suppresses their associated direction-dependent artifacts in uGMRT 650\,MHz imaging data.
-This leads to a significantly flatter background over extended regions surrounding the peeled sources, thereby improving overall image fidelity and enhancing both the detectability and the flux density accuracy of neighboring faint sources. \item Our optimized ``model restoration" strategy preserves the flux densities and overall morphological integrity of scientifically relevant bright sources while effectively removing associated direction-dependent artifacts.
-This capability overcomes a key limitation of standard subtraction-only \texttt{peeling} approaches, enabling bright sources to be retained when they themselves are primary science targets. \item For fields containing multiple bright radio sources, the sequential application of the \texttt{peeling} procedure yields a systematic reduction in background noise across the entire field of view.
-In the J0210-3 subfield, the median background \texttt{RMS} decreases by $\sim1.2\,\mu$Jy\,beam$^{-1}$, corresponding to a measurable improvement in image sensitivity and, consequently, the detection of an additional 183 sources above the $3\,\sigma$ threshold following full sequential peeling. \item The proposed \texttt{peeling} framework is modular, automated, and fully compatible with standard CASA-based calibration and imaging pipelines. {Although the framework has been extensively tested using uGMRT Band\,4 imaging data, and heavily tested on, uGMRT band\,4 data,} its architecture enables broad adaptation to other interferometric datasets.
-The full implementation will be released publicly in conjunction with this paper to facilitate community use. \end{enumerate}
+This leads to a significantly flatter background over extended regions surrounding the peeled sources, thereby improving overall image fidelity and enhancing both the detectability and the flux density accuracy of neighboring faint sources. \item Our optimized ``model restoration" strategy preserves the overall flux densities of scientifically relevant bright sources while effectively removing associated direction-dependent artifacts.
+This capability overcomes a key limitation of standard subtraction-only \texttt{peeling} approaches, enabling bright sources to be retained when they themselves are science targets. \item For fields containing multiple bright radio sources, sequential \texttt{peeling} systematically reduces background noise across the field of view.
+In the J0210-3 subfield, the median background RMS decreases by $\sim1.2\,\mu$Jy\,beam$^{-1}$ after sequential \texttt{peeling}, leading to improved image sensitivity and, consequently, the detection of an additional 214 sources above the $3\,\sigma$. \item The proposed \texttt{peeling} framework is modular, automated, and fully compatible with standard CASA-based calibration and imaging pipelines.
+While the framework has been rigorously validated using uGMRT Band4 imaging data, its architecture enables broad adaptation to other interferometric datasets.
+The full implementation (Software Availability: https://zenodo.org/records/18399370) is publicly released with this paper. \end{enumerate}